Menu

 Asoke

-It is popularly known as the city of expatriates as it has Bangkok's leading commercial district.
+It is popularly known as one of the most popular neighborhoods for expatriates as it has Bangkok's leading commercial district.
 Asoke comprises the best of everything as it comes with expensive residential and commercial buildings, stylish restaurants, and chic night bars.
-This area is at the heart of Bangkok, MRT and BTS Trains are interconnected, so it is very easy to reach.
-The most significant advantage to staying in this area is that it is connected to almost all the rest of the cities.
-But there are also the downsides: high rent prices, noise, and crowds.
+This area is at the heart of Bangkok, MRT and BTS trains are interconnected, so it is very easy to reach.
+The most significant advantage of staying in this area is that it is connected to almost all of Bangkok.
+However, there are also the downsides: high rent prices, noise, and crowds.
 You may also have trouble finding parking spaces unless you are staying in a condominium with a parking lot.

 The monthly rate for a studio-type room starts at THB 20,000 per month.